Women's History Month

 International Women’s Day is celebrated on March 8 every year as a focal point in the movement for women’s rights.
 It is a massive holiday around the world.
 Twenty-five countries made it a national holiday.
 In some places, it is a day of protest; in others, it is a day that celebrates womanhood.

 The National Women’s History Alliance designates a yearly theme for Women’s History Month.
-The 2023 theme is “Celebrating Women Who Tell Our Stories.”
+The 2026 Women’s History Month theme established by The National Women’s History Alliance is titled: “Leading the Change: Women Shaping a Sustainable Future.”

 Upcoming Events